YvosOnTheHub/LabNetApp/Kubernetes_v5/Addendum/Addenda00/README.md

 EOT
 ```

-Don't forget to type in _bash_ in order to take the modifications into account
+Don't forget to type in _source ~/.bashrc_ in order to take the modifications into account

 ## B. How can I easily list all the PVC of an application